beegy-labs/my-girok/docs/DESIGN_SYSTEM.md

 - [ ] Use `lg:` prefix for desktop breakpoint (≥1024px)
 - [ ] Test on actual mobile devices or DevTools
 - [ ] Ensure all text is readable (minimum 14px/0.875rem)
-- [ ] Ensure touch targets are at least 44x44px
+- [ ] Ensure touch targets are at least 44x44px (or 24x24px for inline icons)
 - [ ] Use `flex-col` on mobile, `sm:flex-row` on larger screens
 - [ ] Reduce padding/spacing on mobile (`p-4 sm:p-6 lg:p-8`)
 - [ ] Make buttons full-width on mobile when appropriate